seqeralabs/nf-tower-aws/forge/README.md

 3. Resource tagging

 > [!NOTE]
-> If you've configured a custom prefix in your Seqera Platform Enterprise Self-Hosted installation, remember to update the resource pattern accordingly.
+> If you've configured a custom prefix for Compute Environments and IAM roles in your Seqera Platform Enterprise Self-Hosted installation, remember to update the resource pattern accordingly.

 ### AWS Systems Manager (SSM)